silentdance/ram/intl.en-US/API reference/API Reference (RAM)/User management interface/CreateUser.md

 -   Type: String
 -   Required: No
--   Description: An RAM user’s mobile number.
+-   Description: An RAM user's mobile number.
 -   Format: International area code-number such as 86-18600008888

 **E-mail**

 -   Type: String
 -   Required: No
--   Description: An RAM user’s email address.
+-   Description: An RAM user's email address.

 **Comments**